-- While the batter is chilling, in a second pot combine 3 quarts (12 cups) of water with a pinch of saffron and 1 tbsp salt.
+- While the batter is chilling, in a second pot combine 3 quarts (12 cups) of water with a pinch of saffron and 1 tablespoon sea salt.
 Bring to a simmer, stir to dissolve the salt.
 Keep the salted saffron water hot until the matzo ball mixture is fully chilled.

 - Place a small dish of cold water beside the pot of saffron water.
 Take the chilled matzo ball batter out of the refrigerator.
 Bring the saffron water to a simmer.
 Wet your hands and roll the matzo ball batter into walnut-sized balls, then gently drop them into the simmering saffron water.
 Wet your hands between each ball; this makes forming them easier.
 Don’t make them larger than walnuts, they’ll expand a lot as they cook!

 - When all of the matzo balls are in the water, bring back to a low bubbling simmer (not a heavy boil) and cover the pot.
 Let the matzo balls simmer for 30-35 minutes, keeping the pot covered for at least the first 30 minutes.
 No peeking!
 Keeping the pot covered will help the matzo balls become fluffy.
 Let the matzo balls simmer until they’re cooked through.
 When they are fully cooked, turn off the heat and keep the matzo balls in the hot saffron water until ready to serve.
 If you won’t be serving within an hour, remove the matzo balls from the pot with a slotted spoon and reserve (so they don’t get mushy and fall apart).